devuri/Download-the-Latest-version-of-WordPress-using-python/README.md

 Download the Latest version of WordPress using Python

 * upload the wp-install file to the directory where you want to install WordPress
-* Run the following command.
+* run the "python wp-install" command within the directory where you have the wp-install file.

 ```